All Episodes

 Honoring the national health care, that's a political statement chosen on purpose because of the debate going on in America.

-There's no question about I couldn't agree with you more.
+I couldn't agree with you more.

-And we're back having more fun than a human being should be allowed to have.
+Having more fun than a human being should be allowed to have.

-That's me, Rush Limbaugh behind the golden EIB microphone.
+That's me, Rush Limbaugh, behind the Golden EIB microphone.

 And Trent, welcome to the program.

-Uh uh glad that you called.
+Glad that you called.

 How are you?